I3-Laboratory/DomAda-FruitDet_dataset/README.md

 # DomAda-FruitDet_dataset
-The dataset is used in the paper "DomAda-FruitDet: Domain-adaptive anchor-free fruit detection model for auto labeling".  (in Press)
+The dataset is used in the paper "DomAda-FruitDet: Domain-adaptive anchor-free fruit detection model for auto labeling".
 ## Data avaible here:
 https://cowtransfer.com/s/253c0cd3f1cc48